 All services are completely confidential for patients of all ages, with no parental or partner consent or notification needed for any of them.
-We can sign up people for presumptive (emergency) Medicaid for same-day pregnancy-related services, and we take most insurances.
+We can sign up people for presumptive (emergency) Medicaid for same-day pregnancy-related services, and we take all insurances.
 Financial counselors are available to help you.
 Same-day or next-day appointments are available.

 Choices Women’s Medical Center is licensed by the State of New York as an outpatient medical facility and meets its regulations for all healthcare providers.
 Choices is accredited by the AAAHC (American Association of Ambulatory Health Care), and repeatedly meets their highest level of standards.
 Choices also has been honored with awards from community and education organizations for its free-of-charge community workshops and classes on important health issues.

 About Our Founder

 From the second floor of a small house in Philadelphia where she spent much of her youth, to a walk-up in Paris where she lived on bread and cheese while studying to be a concert pianist, there would have been no way to predict the subsequent direction of Merle Hoffman’s life which has been intertwined with the struggle of women and girls for equality and freedom.